 Waxes, corks and scrapers will be available for skiers who need to adjust their ski wax during the race.
 Replacement ski poles will also be available at each feed station.
 Skiers are welcome to borrow a replacement pole if theirs breaks during the race.
 All borrowed poles must be returned to the race officials upon completion of the race.

 Timing, Calculations and Protests

 Grundy Computer Service of Bemidji will handle results calculations for the 2016 Minnesota Finlandia Ski Marathon.
 Results for each race will include name, city, state, completion time, overall and age class results.
 Unofficial results will be posted outside of the chapel building Saturday afternoon as they become available.
-Official results will be posted at the awards location prior to the start of the Awards Ceremony, which will start approximately 2:30 p.m.
-All protests must be made in writing and submitted to the race officials before 2:35 p.m.; protest forms will be used to determine the outcome of any protests.
+All protests must be made in writing and submitted to the race officials before 3:35 p.m.; protest forms will be used to determine the outcome of any protests.

 Classical and Freestyle policies

 The Minnesota Finlandia and Bemidjithon freestyle events and the Buena Vista Classical event are scored as separate races; therefore, the awards that are presented hold equal value in each race.
 Buena Vista Classic skiers will be monitored throughout the course by race officials and controllers to insure that classical skiers adhere to utilizing the classical technique in the race.
 Classical skiers may not use the freestyle technique at any point along the course.
 To accommodate both classical and freestyle skiers, a classical track will be set in the right side of the trail with the remaining area groomed for skaters.
 Skiers should respect each ski technique style, and refrain from damaging the classical track.
 No skating is allowed for the first 100 meters of the race.